ad3ph/iynt_jurors/README.md

 You can add jurors to the table before any fight.
 But you cannot remove them or change their name.
 If you want to remove a juror, just place 0 to the corresponding Fight_N presence cell.

 You can change the chairperson status of a juror before any fight.

 You can change the conflicts of a juror before any fight.

+Always make sure the CSV structure (spacing/tabbing, commas) is correct.
+Best practice is using Google Spreadsheets to create the tables and then downloading the tables as csv.

 ## Fights tables
 The fights tables describe the bracket for the tournament.
 They must have the following structure (the number of columns is 3 for YNT and 4 for YPT):